Best practices for application developers to manage resources in Azure Kubernetes Service (AKS)

 Important

 In your pod specifications, define these requests and limits based on the above information.
-Failing to include these values prevents the Kubernetes scheduler from accounting for resources your applications require to aid in scheduling decisions.
+Failing to include these values prevents the Kubernetes scheduler from accounting for resources your applications require to help with scheduling decisions.

-If the scheduler places a pod on a node with insufficient resources, application performance will be degraded.
+If the scheduler places a pod on a node with insufficient resources, application performance is degraded.
 Cluster administrators must set resource quotas on a namespace that requires you to set resource requests and limits.
 For more information, see resource quotas on AKS clusters.

 When you define a CPU request or limit, the value is measured in CPU units.